mvera1412/PACMAN/README.md

-# PACMAN: PAC-style Bounds for Accuracy-Log-loss Mismatch
+# PACMAN: PAC-style bounds accounting for the Mismatch between Accuracy and Negative log-loss

 Welcome to the repository for PACMAN, the implementation of PAC-style bounds accounting for the Mismatch between Accuracy and Negative log-loss.
 This codebase serves as a comprehensive resource for reproducing the results presented in our journal publication.